syphen/ngx-daterangepicker-material/README.md

 This plugin is a rewrite to angular from [bootstrap daterangepicker](http://www.daterangepicker.com), so it doesn't depends on jquery nor bootstrap.

-This plugin have an independant theme which looks more close to material design, so the material design is just a style.
+This plugin, in this branch only, require the angular material design plugin to have to work.

 ![](screen.png)
 ![](screen_material.png)